nickirk/immo/README.md

    `brew install chromedriver`

-2. Tested only with Python 2.7, there might be some syntax errors with Python3.
-Normally it comes with Linux or MacOS.
+2. Tested only with Python 2.7, there might be some syntax errors with Python 3 in the print function.
+The solution is just to write all print functions with parentheses.

 3. [Scrapy](!https://scrapy.org/), which is a package based on Python for writing web spiders.
 After/if you have python installed, then the following command should install *Scrapy* for you